Jogendra Nath Hazarika

-Early life
+Early life and education

 Hazarika was born in September 1924 in Tengakhat Mawza, Lakhimpur District (now Dibrugarh District) in Assam.
 His family were Sonowal Kacharis.
-He attended school in his home town, and in 1949 he graduated and subsequently completed an L.L.B. from University of Calcutta.
+He attended school in his home town, and in 1946 he graduated from Ripon College.
+He subsequently obtained a Master of Arts (MA) from the University of Calcutta in 1950 and an L.L.B in 1952 from the Calcutta law college.